ten-protocol/go-ten/tools/walletextension/README.md

   ```--localNetwork --prefundedAccounts=<account_1_address>,<account_2_address>,<...>```

+  Where each account address is a 42-character hexadecimal address (e.g. `0x41F534DB02c6953FB6d9Bd9Eff8B55C364819700`).

   This will create a new local network and connect the wallet extension and Obscuro facade to it.
 The wallet extension
   is listening on `http://localhost:3000/`

   * If you want to use an existing network instead of a new local network, remove the `--localNetwork` and
     `--prefundedAccounts` flags, and ensure that a node on your existing network can be reached on `ws://localhost:8546`

   * In MetaMask, configure a new custom network, using `http://localhost:3000/` as the "New RPC URL".
 Requests and
     responses for the network will now pass through the wallet extension, with requests encrypted with the enclave
     public key

     * A viewing key has not yet been set up.
 The enclave will refuse to respond to `eth_getBalance` and
         `eth_getStorageAt` requests

   * Visit `http://localhost:3000/viewingkeys/` to generate a new viewing key.
 Sign the viewing key when prompted by
     MetaMask.
 Responses to `eth_getBalance` and `eth_getStorageAt` requests will be now be sent encrypted with the
     viewing key and decrypted automatically by the wallet extension

     * Viewing keys are ephemeral.
 A new viewing key must be created each time the wallet extension is started